jpappel/eztester/README.md

 ## Usage

 EZ-Tester can be used as static, dynamic or header only library.
+Make sure to copy `eztester.h` somewhere in your include path.
 After configuring your project, create a program to run your tests.

 <details>